paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 **(c) Submittal dates for reports**

-(1) Except as provided in subsection (d) of this section, each annual report listed in subsection (a)(1) of this section shall be submitted not later than February 1.
+(1) Except as provided in subsection (d), each annual report listed in subsection (a) shall be submitted not later than February 1.

-(2) Except as provided in subsection (d) of this section, each semiannual report listed in subsection (b) of this section shall be submitted not later than February 1 and August 1.
+(2) Except as provided in subsection (d), each semiannual report listed in subsection (b) shall be submitted not later than February 1 and August 1.

 **(d) Postponement of submittal**

 (1) Subject to paragraph (3), the date for the submittal of—

-  (A) an annual report listed in subsection (a) of this section may be postponed until March 1; and
+  (A) an annual report listed in subsection (a) may be postponed until March 1; and

-  (B) a semiannual report listed in subsection (b) of this section may be postponed until March 1 or September 1, as the case may be, if the official required to submit such report submits to the congressional intelligence committees a written notification of such postponement.
+  (B) a semiannual report listed in subsection (b) may be postponed until March 1 or September 1, as the case may be, if the official required to submit such report submits to the congressional intelligence committees a written notification of such postponement.

 (2)